This feature module describes the Multiprotocol Label Switching Virtual Private Network (MPLS VPN) and cable interface bundling

 Finding Feature Information

-Your software release may not support all the features that are documented in this module.
-For the latest feature information
+Your software release may not support all the features documented in this module.
+For the latest feature information and caveats,

-The hardware components that are introduced in a given Cisco IOS-XE Release are supported in all subsequent releases unless
+components introduced in a given Cisco IOS-XE Release are supported in all

 Table 1.
 Hardware Compatibility Matrix for the Cisco cBR Series Routers